-It is important to note that Neurofeedback was FDA cleared only to help aid the diagnosis, but NOT the treatment of ADHD.
+It is important to note that Neurofeedback was FDA cleared, only, to help aid the diagnosis, but, NOT the treatment of ADHD.
 There is presently a lack of significant evidence which supports the expense and use of this treatment for conditions such as MDD, PTSD, GAD and ADHD.

 There is however, now, a brain device approved for the treatment of ADHD in children which is called the Neurosigma, http://www.neurosigma.com/pipeline.html; this company is also doing trials in Depression, PTSD, and Epilepsy.
 The Neurosigma is not Neurofeedback, it is an eTNS unit (electric Trigeminal Nerve Stimulation unit).
-At present, even though the NeuroSigma is FDA cleared, it is not covered by insurance.
+At present, even though the NeuroSigma is FDA cleared, it is still not covered by insurance.

-On my appraisals of the scientific literature over the last four years and again this last week, most studies published about neurofeedback are of poor evidence.
+On my appraisals of the scientific literature over the last five years and again this last week, most studies published about neurofeedback are of poor evidence.
 Many past studies are case reports of one or a few patients.
-Most the studies that have been published are not large, are not controlled, and do not have significant findings.
+Most the studies that have been published are not large, are not controlled, and do NOT have significant findings.
 By controlled, I mean that the authors, and patients were blinded to the treatment they were receiving.
 Another way to say this is that neither party knew if the patient was receiving active neurofeedback or a sham neurofeedback; this is called placebo controlled in medication studies or sham controlled with devices.
 For the few studies that were blinded, there is not significant evidence that the treatment worked better than placebo and the treatment did NOT work better than existing, less expensive evidence-based treatments.

 Would it hurt physically hurt you if you did Neurofeedback for ADHD?

-This year (2019) other researchers compared a common stimulant medication (Ritalin) to neurofeedback and found that neurofeedback could not be recommended because the medication performed better on core ADHD symptoms and because with neurofeedback there was a risk of bias, here is a link to this article: https://ebmh.bmj.com/content/22/3/111.full.
+A few years ago in 2019, other researchers compared a common stimulant medication (Ritalin) to neurofeedback and found that neurofeedback could not be recommended because the medication performed better on core ADHD symptoms and because with neurofeedback there was a risk of bias, here is a link to this article: https://ebmh.bmj.com/content/22/3/111.full.

 Unfortunately, neurofeedback is much more expensive than medications and did not show long lasting results in the study for ADHD, so from a cost-benefit analysis, neurofeedback still doesn’t make sense for patients.
 For more information on neurofeedback for ADHD, an easy to read article can be found here, https://www.medicalnewstoday.com/articles/315261.php